 conferences, lecture series, symposia—Capitalize formal names (The Networked Economy Summit).
 Use quotation marks for the title of a conference but not for an annual conference (“The Call for New Thought.”
 But: fifth annual AFCEA Conference).
 If the conference is being referred to informally, it should be lowercase.
 (He presented a paper at the annual conference of the Audubon Society.)
 Also, use quotation marks for titles of delivered papers or lectures, theses, dissertations, and published papers.
 For further guidance, see Chicago Manual of Style 8.70.

-corporations—Use the name used by the company, including abbreviations and ampersands.
+corporations—Use the name used by the company, including abbreviations, ampersands, and capitalization rules.
 Abbreviations are acceptable (e.g., Co., Corp.) in notes, bibliographies, and lists.
 Inc. should be eliminated in running text but can be included when listing companies or corporations.
 No comma precedes Inc. Full company names should be kept when writing or editing Advancement pieces.

 - Registered nurse, RN